 In the build up to the production, the girls have the opportunity to perform in front of their peers as well as pupils in the prep school in a performance workshop setting.
 This gives them the chance to ‘test’ their performances in front of a supportive, enthusiastic audience before the run begins and it is always enjoyed by the whole school.

 Drama in the Prep School culminates in the annual Prep Production in March.
 This is always eagerly anticipated as every girl in Prep 6 has a speaking part, supported by Prep 5 as the Chorus.

 Prep pupils have put on numerous shows – some in the traditional vein such as 'Alice', 'Oliver', 'Annie', 'Wizard of Oz', 'Bugsy Malone' and some, although based on traditional stories and ideas, have had a more original approach such as 'Doo-Wop Wed Widing Hood', 'Flapper', 'Scheherazade', 'Honk', and 'Dream On'.
-This year, 2013, the Prep School are opting for the madcap musical again with 'Blast Off!' – a space-themed original musical.
+This year, 2014, the Prep School are opting for the madcap musical again with 'Olivia!' – a combination of 'Annie, 'Olivia' and 'My Fair Lady'.